Blog

 react-bun-ssr is a Bun-native SSR React framework with file-based routing, loaders, actions, streaming, soft navigation, and first-class markdown routes.
 I chose to build it on Bun because I wanted the framework to start from Bun's runtime, server model, bundler, file APIs, and markdown support instead of treating Bun as a compatibility target.
 If you want the longer background on that decision, I wrote about it here: Why I Built a Bun-Native SSR Framework.

 So this is intentionally narrow.
 It is not a universal "framework X is faster than framework Y" post.
-It is one production-mode comparison against the same Next.js app running on both Node and Bun in two scenarios that match the current shape of react-bun-ssr especially well:
+It is one production-mode comparison across a small matrix:

 - a docs-like markdown content page